pillarsdotnet/ansible-xml/README.md

 xml
 ===

-This role contains a template and variables that are useful for generating XML configuration files with input-validation and formatting control.
+This role is useful for generating XML configuration files with input-validation and formatting control.

 Requirements
 ------------